AaitijhyaGoswami/YLAC_MC2026/README.md

 ## Application Structure

-The app (`app.py`) uses a sidebar radio to route between four modules.
+The app (`app.py`) uses a sidebar radio to route between five modules.
 Each module is a self-contained Python file with an `app()` entry point, imported dynamically at startup with graceful fallback if a module fails to load.

 ```
 escape-the-knot/